Garsington: Amenities

-Garsington has a public house: the Three Horseshoes, with the Red Lion and the Plough having closed.
+Garsington has a restaurant and public house: the Manor Bar, previously the Three Horseshoes, with the Red Lion and the Plough having closed.

 Garsington Sports and Social Club is in Denton Lane.
 It has two men's football teams that play in the Oxfordshire Senior Football League and two youth teams that play in the Oxford Mail Youth League Garsington Cricket Club plays in the Oxfordshire Cricket Association League Division Five.

 The Garsington Society seeks to expand the knowledge of the history and geography of Garsington and its surrounding areas, and organises talks, walks, and social events.

 Garsington has a Women's Institute.

-The next dramatic production by the Garsington Players will be Stoppard's Arcadia in July 2023.
+The most recent dramatic production by the Garsington Players was The Watsons in July 2025.

 The village has an exceptionally rich network of footpaths and bridleways which are maintained by local volunteers.
 This includes a section of the Oxford Green Belt way.

 The city11 bus service connects Garsington to Oxford and Watlington.
 There has never been a railway station.
 Nearby stations include Oxford, Didcot Parkway, and Thame and Haddenham Parkway.